davdavid29/Trainings-and-Certifications/README.md

 [**Databricks Certified Data Engineer Associate - Preparation**](https://www.udemy.com/certificate/UC-6408ecd1-aad0-4eed-af54-7419834269ad/)  by  **Udemy (Oct 2025)**
 -	Master the core concepts of data engineering on Databricks, including data ingestion, transformation, and optimization using the Lakehouse architecture.
 This comprehensive course prepares you to confidently pass the Databricks Certified Data Engineer Associate exam with hands-on labs and practice questions.

-[**Academy Accreditation - Databricks Fundamentals**](https://credentials.databricks.com/27d468e3-be24-4764-876c-ced02ef241ec#acc.isMYCJtI)  by  **Databricks Academy (Aug 2025)**
-- A foundational accreditation that validates knowledge of the Databricks Data Intelligence Platform and its core concepts.
-- What you'll learn:
-	- Understand the principles of the Databricks Lakehouse Platform.
-	- Explore key components: Workspace, clusters, notebooks, and SQL.
-	- Learn how Delta Lake powers scalable and reliable data management.
-	- Grasp the basics of data ingestion, transformation, and collaboration.
-	- Recognize how Databricks supports data engineering, data science, and BI use cases.

 [**Microsoft Excel - Excel from Beginner to Advanced**](https://www.udemy.com/certificate/UC-d08d89d0-3496-4389-a102-27c283c7da20/)  by  **Udemy (June 2025)**
  -	**The complete Microsoft Excel course — compatible with MS Office 365 and all Excel versions.
 Zero to HERO!**
  -	What you'll learn: